PlakarLabs/plakar/README.md

 ### Generating the user key-pair

-First thing to do is to generate the key-pair and master key:
+First thing to do is to generate the key-pair:

 ```
-$ plakar keygen
+$ plakar key gen
 passphrase:
 passphrase (confirm):
 keypair saved to local store
 $
 ```

-This results in a passphrase protected key-pair being stored in `~/.plakar/plakar.key`.
+This results in a passphrase protected key-pair being stored in `~/.plakar/keypairs/`.
 Note that if you lose this file, or forget the passphrase, there is no way to recover your encrypted backups to the best of my knowledge.